 In addition, if your hearing aids need to be serviced, you can “check out” a loaner aid at no charge so that you don’t have to go for an extended period of time without hearing.
 Learn more about our service differentiators.

 YES!
 There is no charge or obligation for this consultation and the audiologist will give you as much information as possible and answer any questions you may have.
-Schedule a consultation today.
+Request a call back.

 Tinnitus is defined as hearing sound when there is no external physical source present.
 People use a variety of terms such as hissing, roaring, ringing or chirping to describe it.
 It can be caused by a variety of situations, medications or health conditions ranging from too much ear wax to ear infections, acoustic tumors or exposure to excessive noise.
 Read more about the signs, symptoms and treatments for Tinnitus.

-If you are experiencing symptoms of Tinnitus, schedule a consultation today.
+If you are experiencing symptoms of Tinnitus, request a call back today.